Alternatives to Bankruptcy

 Debtors who have transferred property within two years of when they want to file are going to have problems during the bankruptcy.
 This is especially true if you sold or transferred property for the purpose of preventing a creditor from accessing it.
 This is called a fraudulent transfer or fraudulent conveyance.
 It could also be a problem if you transferred it for less than its worth and you were insolvent when you did so.
 This type of fraudulent transfer would also be problematic during the bankruptcy.

-Some people don’t want to file bankruptcy because of concerns about their credit report.
-What people don’t understand is that if you are considering bankruptcy, your credit is likely already in the tank.
+Some people our attorneys talk to don't want to file bankruptcy because of concerns about their credit report.
+What people don't understand is that if you are considering bankruptcy, your credit is likely already in the tank.
 Yes, a bankruptcy stays on your credit report for seven years, but many of our clients are able to build back their credit quickly after the bankruptcy by making smart financial decisions.Judgment Proof Debtors

 In a very small amount of cases, a debtor has so few assets there is literally no point in filing the bankruptcy.
 These people are usually on government assistance, are elderly, have no prospect of working in the near future, and have less than $2,500 in their bank account.